Core#

 formatter (impacthpc.src.core.formatters.Formatter[T]): The formatter used to format the explanation.
 Defaults to

-. recursion_level (int, optional): The current recursion depth, used to control nested explanations.
-Defaults to 0. already_seen_values (set[int]): A set of hashs of theReplicableValue
+TextFormatter. recursion_level (int, optional): The current recursion depth, used to control nested explanations.
+Defaults to 0. already_seen_values (set[int]): A set of hashs of theReplicableValuethat have already been traversed when a value is duplicated and present in several branches.

 - Returns: